 Municipality of Anchorage Arts Advisory Commission

-Grants to Anchorage, Alaska nonprofit community arts organizations for arts programs and performances that benefit the local community.
+Grants to Alaska nonprofit community arts organizations in eligible locations for arts programs and performances that benefit the local community.
 Eligible artistic disciplines include media arts, literary arts, performing arts, visual arts, crafts, traditional and folk arts, multi-discipline, and new genre.
 Funding is intended to support performances, performers, and programming that reflect the area's diverse population.
+Organizations must serve residents of the Municipality and be physically located within the Municipality of Anchorage.

 The Commission values: